bahrus/ib-id/README.md

 ibid assumes there's a significant cost to generating a native or naturalized (custom) DOM element -- cloning a template, attaching shadowing DOM, appending the nodes, and that updating an existing element without doing all that can be cheaper than starting from scratch.

-In addition, holding on to a DOM element, rather than recreating it from a minimul state of properties, may be quite usesful, if the user interactions with the component (focus, scrolling, expanded sections) doesn't take the trouble to make callbacks into the model the list binds from.
+In addition, holding on to a DOM element, rather than recreating it from a minimal state of properties, may be quite useful, if the user interactions with the component (focus, scrolling, expanded sections) doesn't take the trouble to make callbacks into the model the list binds from.

 The tricky thing is how to align a new list with elements which have already been created.
-That aspect is crucial difference between each component provided within the ibid package.
+That aspect is the crucial difference between each component [TODO] provided within the ibid package.

 ## i-bid's Pooling Strategy

 i-bid's element pooling is based on the tag name -- if the tag name is the same as before, the new props of a list are simply passed in.
-If the tag name changes, an effort is made to find an "owned" element matching that tagname to reuse.
+If the tag name changes, an effort is made to find an "owned" element matching that tag name to reuse.
 If no spares are found, only then is a new element instance created.

 ## Sample syntax I: